Service Classes in Laravel

 For example, instead of putting order processing logic in an Order model or a CheckoutController, you create an OrderService that handles calculating totals, applying discounts, processing payment, and sending confirmation emails.
 The controller calls one method.
 The model stays focused on data and relationships.

-Services vs. Actions
+Services vs. actions

 Laravel Actions (single-purpose invokable classes) are another popular approach.
 The difference is granularity: an action does one thing, a service groups related operations.
 I use both - actions for single operations that get reused across contexts (like CreateInvoicePdf), and services for domain workflows that combine multiple steps.